Cat6 Cable FAQ

 Cat5e vs Cat6

 Cat6 is the advanced category of the data cable to Cat5e.
-The main difference between cat5 and cat6 is that Cat6 by comparison has a bandwidth of 250Mhz, so in essence two and a half times the capacity.
-However, at the standardised 90m permanent link distance they both only can transmit 1 Gigabit Ethernet speeds.
-However, Cat6 is capable of 10 Gigabit Ethernet up to 55m, although this isn't a standard length for data cabling design considerations
+The main difference between cat5 and cat6 is that Cat6 has a bandwidth of 250Mhz, two and a half times the capacity.
+However, at the standardised 90m permanent link distance, they can only transmit 1 Gigabit Ethernet speeds.
+However, Cat6 is capable of 10 Gigabit Ethernet up to 55m, although this isn't a standard length for data cabling design considerations.

 Cat6 vs Cat6a

 Cat6a is the next category of data cable after Cat6.
 Some manufacturers make a Cat6e (cat6 enhanced) cable.
-However, this is not officially ratified by the standards boards Therefore, Cat6a is the next Category up from cat 6.
+However, this is not officially ratified by the standards boards.
+Therefore, Cat6a is the next category up from Cat 6 network cabling.

-The main difference between Cat6 and Cat6a is that Cat6a by comparison has a bandwidth of 500Mhz to 250Mhz. so in essence two and a half times the capacity.
-Cat6 had twice that of Cat5e
+The main difference between Cat6 and Cat6a is that Cat6a has a bandwidth of 500Mhz to 250Mhz, in essence, two and a half times the capacity.
+Cat6 had twice that of Cat5e.

 Cat6 vs Cat7: What's the difference between a Cat6 and Cat7 Ethernet cable?

 Cat6 and Cat7 cables are different in several distinctive ways.
-Firstly, Cat7 cables have a greater amount of shielding.
+Firstly, Cat7 cables have a more significant amount of shielding.
 Each pair of cores and the overall cable is shielded.
 In contrast, standard Cat6 is UTP or unshielded.
-There are Cat6 shielded versions but only around the whole cable rather than the individual pairs.
+There are Cat6 shielded versions, but only around the whole cable rather than the individual pairs.

-Furthermore, the cable twists and construction are different to create a better noise to signal ration protection.
+Furthermore, the cable twists and construction are different for better noise-to-signal ratio protection.
 The above results in a larger cable and bend radius

-The biggest difference in the cables is the transmission capabilities.
-Cat6 cable operates at 250Mhz whereas Cat7 cable operates at 600Mhz.
+The most significant difference in the cables is the transmission capabilities.
+Cat6 cable operates at 250Mhz, whereas Cat7 cable operates at 600Mhz.
 Furthermore, Cat6 is limited to 1 Gigabit Ethernet at standard 90m distances.
-However, Cat7 is capable of 10 Gigabit Ethernet at the same distance.
-Cat7 questions are starting to increase in addition to our usual Cat6 cable FAQ queries
+However, Cat7 is capable of 10 Gigabit Ethernet at the same length.
+Cat7 questions are increasing in addition to our usual Cat6 cable FAQ queries.

 External Cat6 cable is a cable designed for outdoor installation.
 Instead of a PVC or LSOH sheathing, it has a Polyethylene (PE) sheath.
-Unlike internal cables which are generally grey, violet, orange and blue, this cable is standard in black.
-The PE sheath provides environmental protection from external factors such as moisture and temperature. .
-However, for additional protection a Steel Wired Armoured cable is used.
-PE external sheathing doesn't offer additional structural protection.
-It has the same structural protection as that of an indoor cable
+Unlike internal cables, which are generally grey, violet, orange and blue, this cable is standard in black.
+The PE sheath protects the data cable from external factors such as moisture and temperature.
+However, for additional protection, a Steel Wired Armoured cable is used.
+PE exterior sheathing doesn't offer additional structural protection.
+It has the same structural protection as that of an indoor cable.

 What is Shielded Cat6?

 Cat6 comes in various constructions.
-There is an external option and also an external steel armoured covered version.
-For internal Cat6 cables, there is Unshielded Twisted Pair (UTP) and Shielded Twisted Pair Cat6 (STP) cable.
+There is an external option and also an exterior steel armoured covered version.
+For internal Cat6 cables, there is an Unshielded Twisted Pair (UTP) and a Shielded Twisted Pair Cat6 (STP) cable.

 The shielded version is the same in many ways as its counterpart but with the addition of a foil shield around the cores of the cables underneath the outer sheath.
-This adds a layer of protection from external noise and EMI
+This shield adds a layer of protection from external noise and EMI.

 Can I run HDMI over Cat6?

-Cat6 is a good choice to transfer HDMI signals.
+Cat6 is a good choice to transfer HDMI signals, although better options exist.
 For this to happen, a transmitter sending the source HDMI signal is used to convert the signal over the Cat6 cable.
-At the other end, a receiver is used to convert back from Cat6 to HDMI.
-In some cases and for some manufacturers it is recommended that a minimum of Cat6a is used.
-This is due to the increased bandwidth required for the audiovisual connection
+At the other end, a receiver converts it back from Cat6 to HDMI.
+In some cases and for some manufacturers, it is recommended that a minimum of Cat6a is used.
+This increase in cable specification is due to the increased bandwidth required for the audiovisual connection.

 What is a Cat6 Coupler?

-A cat 6 coupler is a through joiner where 2 plug ends of a Cat6 are joined together through the coupler.
-However, these couplers generally result in loss of signal and therefore are not recommended when extending Cat6 cables.
+A Cat 6 coupler is a through joiner where two plug ends of a Cat 6 cable are joined together through the coupler.
+However, these couplers generally result in signal loss and, therefore, are not recommended when extending Cat6 cables.
 Furthermore, it is not recommended when extending structured cabling in general.
-However, if an extension or temporary joint is required then the inline joiners are a better solution.
+However, if an extension or temporary joint is required, then the inline joiners are a better solution.
 These result in less loss and better transmission speeds after joining.

 What is a Cat6 junction box?

-A cat6 junction box is an inline joiner that is used to extend 2 Cat6 cables.
-The junction box consists of two punch-down termination blocks joined within a single casing.
+A cat6 junction box is an inline joiner used to extend 2 Cat6 cables.
+The junction box comprises two punch-down termination blocks joined within a single casing.

 What are my options for Cat6 Armoured Cable?

 Cat6 Armoured cables are similar in most ways to their standard counterpart.
 Thus, they have an extra layer of protection against external damage.
-This could be the cable being cut or crushed or damaged from any outside force.
+This could be the cable being cut or, crushed or damaged by any outside force.
 Steel Wired Armoured (SWA) is the general term for armoured cable and is constructed of a strand of steel wire surrounding the inner cable.
 Therefore, these steel wires offer additional protection.
-The performance of the Cat6 cable is the same regardless of standard or armoured sheathing
+The performance of the Cat6 cable is the same regardless of standard or armoured sheathing.

 In legacy phone systems, a voice cable called CW1308 was used to connect individual phone sockets.
 In many cases, BT would insist on that cable specification.
 However, with phones moving first to digital and then VoIP systems, data cables became the standard for wiring the telephone sockets.
 Therefore, Cat6 is suitable for telephones and will be the choice of many when fitting out a new office.
 Cat5e is also suitable for VoIP transmission.

-If the overall office calls for 10 Gigabit Ethernet then typically all sockets will be wired in Cat6a including the phones.
-This is part of a structured cabling system design and installation
+If the overall office calls for 10 Gigabit Ethernet, then typically, all sockets will be wired in Cat6a, including the phones.
+This single cable design is part of a structured cabling system installation.

 Do Cat6 cables work with Cat5?